 To help ensure the borrower makes payments on time, default interest (which is higher than the normal rate of interest) may be charged on payments that are overdue.

 The lender may insist the borrower grants a form of security to protect against non-payment by the borrower.
 Security in this sense is a form of collateral taken over other assets of the borrower which the lender can call upon if the borrower does not have the money to repay the loan – in the same way a bank takes a mortgage over a house.
-To learn more about security, Ask a lawyer.
+For more information on the difference between secured and unsecured loans, read Unsecured and secured loans.
+To learn more about taking security, Ask a lawyer.